What in Blazes is a Scoville?

 The Scoville Scale: Measuring the Heat of Peppers:

-If you’ve ever bitten into a chili pepper and felt your mouth catch fire, you’ve experienced the magic of Scoville Heat Units (SHU) firsthand!
 But what exactly is a Scoville Unit, and where did this fiery measurement originate?
 Let’s dive into the sizzling history and science behind the Scoville Scale.

 The Birth of the Scoville Scale